Coffeelot/cw-racingapp/README.md

 `/updateracetracks` - This command will update the `race_tracks` table from how it's done in qb-racing.
 This DOES NOT reset any laptimes and **old ones WILL BREAK** the script.
 If you're still getting issues consider wiping old records or using the other command.

 Then restart cw-racingapp

+Also, note that you **CAN NOT** spawn the racing fobs with `/giveitem`.
+Spawn them with the built in command `/createracingfob` or get one at the trader or laptop

 ## Dependencies
 * [qb-menu](https://github.com/qbcore-framework/qb-menu)